ajmadison/fe-assignment/README.md

 ## Requirements

-### Appliance Packages API
+### Appliance Packages "API"

-We'll email the API endpoint to you
+You can use db.json as the source

 ### Page Structure